UWIT-IAM/oidc-rp-nodejs/APIToLambdaWithOIDC/README.md

 1. First Invocation (100ms) - User makes an unauthenticated request to `/`, Lambda then redirects you to the IdP.
 2. Second Invocation (500ms) - After authenticating with the IdP, you are sent back to the Lambda's configured redirect URL (default of `/callback`).
-3. While at the `/callback` url, the Lambda implements the OIDC protocol, sets some cookies and redirects you to `/`.
+3. While at the `/callback` url, the Lambda implements the OIDC protocol and verifies the response form the IdP.
+It then queries the IdP User Info endpoint, gets a response, sets some cookies and redirects you to `/`.
 4. Third Invocation (100ms) - Your request to `/` is now authenticated and given a response.

 Please see the pricing page for Lambdas to determine how this 700ms of time can impact your AWS bill.